Robinhood Review 2023: Pros and Cons

 No Mutual Funds and Bonds

 While commission-free stocks, options, ETFs and even crypto are a big pro of Robinhood, its lack of mutual funds and bonds can be frustrating for traders who want to diversify.
+As far as retirement accounts go, mutual funds are a key part of a retirement investment strategy.

 True to its goal of making growing financial wealth more accessible to average Americans, Robinhood released fractional share options in late 2019.
 This means, if you can’t afford an expensive stock valued at, say, $1,000, you could instead buy a fraction of the stock, maybe $100 worth of it, or even just $10.